 The reasoning behind the Master disguising himself as Kalid is better handled in the book compared to the TV story.
-In the book, it’s described that Kalid is a Plasmaton version of the Master and also it’s a disguise to hide not just the Master but to hide also the evil Xeraphin that are in the Sanctum.
+In the book, it’s described that Kalid is a Plasmaton version of the Master and it’s also a disguise to hide not just the Master but to also hide the evil Xeraphin that are in the Sanctum.

 For me, Nyssa’s psychic abilities are well-handled in the story.
 In the book, the reader is able to home in on Nyssa’s thoughts and intuition especially when she and Tegan make their way into the Sanctum; when Nyssa is sacrificing herself and when she senses Hayter in the Xeraphin life-force.